wigo4it/kerstbingo/README.md

  - run `swa start .\App\  api --api-location .\Api\`

 ## Deploying the app
+ 1. Create a static web app in azure
+ - Set build preset to custom
+ - set App location to /App
+ - set Api location to /Api

+2. After the app is deployed

- - Set the connectionstring for the table storage:
+ - Set the connectionstring from the table storage as an appsetting in the webapp:
  `az staticwebapp appsettings set --name <YOUR_APP_ID> --setting-names "connectionString=<KEY>"`

- - Set the magicword to access admin functions on the API `az staticwebapp appsettings set --name <YOUR_APP_ID> --setting-names "magicword=<MagicWord>"`
+ - Set the magicword to a secret word or text to access admin functions on the API `az staticwebapp appsettings set --name <YOUR_APP_ID> --setting-names "magicword=<MagicWord>"`

  ## App navigation

- shift + l for the loterij
+ - shift + l for the loterij
- shift + s for namen
+ - shift + s for namen
- shift + g for game
+ - shift + g for game

+ ## Admin Api endpoints

+ - /api/resetdeelnemers?magicword=<MAGIC_WORD>
+ - /api/resetticket?magicword=<MAGIC_WORD>